alleyinteractive/.github/README.md

 ## Usage

+This repository acts as a catch-all for Github organization-wide community files, such as [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md).
+These community health files will be used unless a repository has their own version.

-The repository contains reusable Github workflows for use on any public repository.
+The repository also contains reusable Github workflows for use on any public repository.
+These workflows are reused across the organization to perform continuous integration tests with Github Actions.

-## Workflows
+## Reusable Workflows

 The following workflows are available to use: